earth6r/Analytics0001/README.md

 - change button component to take loading and always disable when loading
 - protect all /api endpoints + trpc endpoints + research security
 - disable login button
+- all warnings in console should be removed

 BOOKINGS:
 - fix the search bar for bookings page